For years, Whitney and I have been talking about competing against one another in our cars.

 Whitney receiving a coach consult from a veteran driver.

 The autocross elite were extremely hospitable.
-A husband and wife team noticed some of our mishaps and offered to ride along and coached both of us through our laps.
-They worked to enable us to put down our best times.
-They practiced "coopertition" (cooperating and competing) at it's best.
+A husband and wife team noticed some of our mishaps and offered to ride along.
+They coached both of us through our laps to ensure we were consistent with no mistakes.
+Their work enabled us to put down our best times.
+They practiced "coopertition" (cooperation and competition) at it's best.

 On board Herbie with myself behind the wheel.